-‘Big Brother 19’ Houseguest Raven Walton Discusses #RavenExposedParty, Being ‘BB19’ Puppet Master [Video]
+‘Big Brother 19’ Houseguest Raven Walton Discusses ‘#RavenExposedParty,’ Being ‘BB19’ Puppet Master [Video]

 Big Brother 19 cast member Raven Walton spoke out about several controversial topics that had fans of the hit CBS reality show buzzing all season long.
 One of those dealt with her many illnesses and the #RavenExposedParty hashtag created by viewers outside of the game.
 Another was about her jury house comments in which she claimed to be a “puppet master” in the BB19 house along with veteran player Paul Abrahamian.

 Eric Curto, the host of Your Reality Recaps, interviewed Raven and got right to the point at the commencement of their conversation.

-He said, “We’re going to tackle this topic right now,” referring to the #RavenExposedParty, adding, “…and then we’re moving on.”
+“We’re going to tackle this topic right now,” he said, referring to the #RavenExposedParty, adding, “and then we’re moving on.”

 Raven smiled and said, “That’s right.”
 She continued by joking about the whole thing and noting she was late to her own party.